Skip to main content Skip to secondary navigation

 CCSG funds disbursement

-12-Month, Tax-Free Grant: Your CCSG award will be automatically accepted for you in My Benefits and applied to your Dependent Day Care Flexible Spending Account (DDCFSA).
-Each recipient must understand and abide by all rules and regulations that govern Stanford’s Dependent Day Care Flexible Spending Account (DDCFSA).
+12-Month, Pre-tax Grant: Your CCSG award will be automatically accepted for you in My Benefits and applied to your Dependent Care Flexible Spending Account (DCFSA).
+Each recipient must understand and abide by all rules and regulations that govern Stanford’s Dependent Care Flexible Spending Account (DCFSA).
 If you are on leave during Open Enrollment, your grant will be automatically accepted upon your return.

-For tax-free grants, the grant will be divided into 24 equal payments and deposited into the recipient’s DDCFSA each pay period during the grant year.
+For pre-tax grants, the grant will be divided into 24 equal payments and deposited into the recipient’s DCFSA during each pay period during the grant year.
 Participants must submit receipts for eligible child care expenses to receive reimbursement after the money is deposited into the account.

 The full-year taxable grants are administered in two payments, once in the first pay period of April and once in the first pay period in July.
 It can be used for any child care related needs that occur from April–December of that year.
 The funds will be reported as taxable income to the IRS for the year.
 Proof of care, through child care receipts, is not required for taxable award periods.